huggingface/blog/tf-serving-vision.md

 # Querying the REST Endpoint

-Recall that we exported our model such that it accepts string inputs encoded with the [base64 format](https://en.wikipedia.org/wiki/Base64).
-So, to craft our request payload we'll do something like this:
+Recall that you exported the model such that it accepts string inputs encoded with the [base64 format](https://en.wikipedia.org/wiki/Base64).
+So, to craft the request payload you can do something like this:

 ```py
 # Get image of a cute cat.